Primary Navigation Mobile

 • Treat yours right with our favourite classic car waxes

 If you own a classic car, chances are you’ll keep the paint protected.
-Or in this case, a classic car wax, to keep its paint illustrious and fight off harmful UV rays and dirt from embedding itself in the paintwork.
-While there’s nothing wrong in using a quality car wax, there are specialised classic car waxes out there.
+Or, in this case, a classic car wax, to keep its paint lustrous and fight off harmful UV rays and dirt from embedding itself in the paintwork.
+While there’s nothing wrong with using quality car wax, there are specialised classic car waxes out there.
 They are filled with additives and designed for older paint types to ensure that a classic looks its best and stays protected.

 The best classic car waxes at a glance: